groundboi/dotfiles/README.md

 * Terminal debugging with GDB in Vim 8.
 See `:h terminal-debug`
 * Make tutorial
-* Using GNU Global + universal-ctags (for extra lang support) + cscope
-  * Must build `global` package from src, and configure `--with-universal-ctags`, then make and make install.
-Several relevant env variables and vim settings are set up in this repo to make this integration work.
-Just run `gtags` in project root now.
-You can update from within vim using `:GtagsUpdate` and `:cs reset`
-  * Set up some mapping like `nnoremap <C-\> :cs find c <C-R>=expand("<cword>")<CR><CR>`, or map :Gtags commands if they are more reliable
-  * Read :h cscope, especially the suggestions for mappings
-  * If you want to read about how to actually use :Gtags instead of just the cscope interface...https://www.gnu.org/software/global/globaldoc_toc.html#Vim-editor
-  * man gtags and gtags-cscope
 * Examples of loops (for i...print $i...), conditionals, `seq`, xargs / GNU parallel, rsync
 * Docker